 SRM has been making crankset-based power meters since the late 80’s.
 Available for road, MTB, track and BMX, SRM power meters are some of the most precise and consistent power meters available.
 The Origin is their latest offering.
-It features a LOOK carbon crank arm with Trilobe Technology, a rechargeable battery and interchangeable spindle for maximum compatibility.
+It features a LOOK carbon crank arm with Trilobe Technology, a rechargeable battery comes with either a 30 or 24MM spindle.

-Batteries: With most SRM power meters, you have your choice of a rechargeable battery or SRM’s proprietary battery.
+With most SRM power meters, you have your choice of a rechargeable battery or standard battery.
 Most customers opt for the rechargeable, which features 100 hours of battery life.
-SRM’s proprietary batteries have a remarkably long battery life, typically around 2,000 hours.
+SRM’s standard batteries have a very long battery life, typically around 2,000 hours.
 However the power meter must be sent back to the factory for a battery change.

-Communication Protocol: SRM power meters support the ANT+ wireless protocol.
-This means they are compatible with any head unit that supports ANT+, including SRM’s own PowerControl head units.
+SRM power meters support the ANT+ wireless protocol.
+Therefore, they are compatible with any head unit that supports ANT+, including SRM’s own PowerControl head units.

-Accuracy: Accuracy is synonymous with SRM.
+Accuracy is synonymous with SRM.
 The company uses a 144 point calibration protocol against a known mass measured to the exact gram.
-This results in an error of less than 1.0%, surpassing the industry standard.
+This results in an error of less than 1.0%, better than the industry standard.

-Cadence Detection: These power meters use a magnet to measure cadence.
-The magnet is mounted to the frame, typically on the underside of the bottom bracket area, and triggers the reed switch which is located inside the crank spider.
+These power meters use a magnet to measure cadence.
+The magnet is mounted to the frame, typically on the underside of the bottom bracket area.
+It triggers the reed switch which is located inside the crank spider.
 While mounting a magnet to the frame is an additional step, magnet-based cadence measurement is considered the most accurate.

 SRM power meters come with a three-year warranty which covers the product from defects in material and workmanship.
 This is compared to one or two years for most other power meter brands.